 Under operative Hungarian law, all citizens are required to have an identity document (identity card, passport or driving licence card) regardless of age, thus now including the newborn.
 The legislation requires data to be recorded for all guests using accommodation services, so recording the data may not be disregarded because of age or any other variable (e.g. the fee payable for the service, discounts, the length of the stay, relationship to the user).

-The guest using the accommodation service must present a document suitable for personal identification to the accommodation provider for the purpose of recording the data.
+Guests over the age of 14 using the accommodation service must present a document suitable for personal identification to the accommodation provider for the purpose of recording the data.

 If the documents are not presented, the accommodation provider shall refuse to provide the accommodation service.